Ten-percent-of-the-brain myth: Analysis

-In debunking the ten percent myth, Knowing Neurons editor Gabrielle-Ann Torre writes that using one hundred percent of one's brain would not be desirable either.
+In debunking the ten percent myth, Knowing Neurons editor Gabrielle-Ann Torre writes that using all of one's brain would not be desirable either.
 Such unfettered activity would almost certainly trigger an epileptic seizure.
-Torre writes that, even at rest, a person likely uses as much of his or her brain as reasonably possible through the default mode network, a widespread brain network that is active and synchronized even in the absence of any cognitive task.
+Torre writes that, even at rest, a person likely uses as much of their brain as reasonably possible through the default mode network, a widespread brain network that is active and synchronized even in the absence of any cognitive task.
 Thus, "large portions of the brain are never truly dormant, as the 10% myth might otherwise suggest."